ckstash/jigsaw-jeeves/README.md

 ## How It Works

-The pipeline overlays an R-by-C grid on both images and treats each grid cell as the unit of comparison.
-Each cell is represented as a 513-dimensional feature vector: a normalized 3-D RGB color histogram (512 values) and a single edge-density scalar.
-Cosine similarity is used to measure how closely a scrambled tile matches each reference tile, and the Hungarian algorithm finds the globally optimal bijective assignment -- guaranteeing that every scrambled tile is matched to a unique reference position.
+- The pipeline overlays an R-by-C grid on both images and treats each grid cell as the unit of comparison.
+- Each cell is represented as a 513-dimensional feature vector: a normalized 3-D RGB color histogram (512 values) and a single edge-density scalar.

----

-## Limitations

-- **Visually uniform regions** (large areas of sky, water, or grass) produce nearly identical feature vectors across multiple tiles; assignments in those regions may be essentially arbitrary.
-- **Photo quality matters**: uneven lighting, shadows, and perspective distortion degrade similarity scores.
-Photograph pieces on a well-lit, flat, contrasting surface from directly overhead for best results.
-- **Grid must match physical layout**: the `grid` parameter (or the auto-inferred value) must reflect how the pieces are arranged before photographing.
-A mismatch produces incorrect tile boundaries and unreliable results.
+- Cosine similarity is used to measure how closely a scrambled tile matches each reference tile.
+- The Hungarian algorithm finds the globally optimal bijective assignment, guaranteeing that every scrambled tile is matched to a unique reference position.

 ---